kshetline/aw-clock/README.md

 $ sudo ./build.sh -i
 ```

-There will possibly be a long delay the first time you run this script while Node.js (if necessary) and various npm packages are installed as a prerequisite to running the rest of the installation procedure.
+There will possibly be a long delay the first time you run this script while Node.js (if not already present) and various npm packages are installed as a prerequisite to running the rest of the installation procedure.

 You’ll then be prompted in the console for the initial configuration you desire.
 If you leave the `-i` off the end of the `build.sh` command above, and add `--ddev`, an all-defaults installation will be performed automatically, with support for wired and wireless temperature/humidity sensors initially disabled, no alternative weather services beyond Weather Underground, and no geocoding support.

 If you want to use the **alarm clock** feature, **it’s important that you use the default kiosk mode**.
 This ensures that audio can be played by the Chrome web browser without you having to interact with the browser first (working around a web browser safety feature designed to protect you from annoying ads on websites that could otherwise suddenly blast you with sound).

 Respond `Y` to the prompt “Allow user to reboot, shutdown, update, etc.?” if you want to be able to use the clock’s Settings dialog to perform these basic administrative functions.
-This is especially convenient if you’re using a touchscreen, and don’t want to have to use SSH or VNC to perform these operations.
+This is especially convenient if you’re using a touchscreen, and you don’t want to have to use SSH or VNC to perform these operations.

 ### Weather